raspberrypilearning/from-me-to-you/en/step_6.md

 Are you stuck for ideas?
 Don’t forget to look at step 3: [Investigate](https://learning-admin.raspberrypi.org/en/projects/digital-card/2){:target=”_blank”} and `See inside`{:class="block3motion"} some projects.

-If you have finished or don't have much time left then carry on to the next step to share your card.
+If you have finished or don't have much time left then carry on to the next step to share your digital card.

 --- /task ---

 --- save ---